Your Six-Week Postpartum Care Plan: A Daily Guide for New Moms

 Why You Need a Postpartum Plan

-Still, while there is so much emphasis put on a strategy for having a baby, there’s not much of a roadmap for the days post birth.
 Sure, you may know to “sleep when the baby sleeps” or “drink plenty of water” but there’s not a lot of guidance around how to proceed from hour-to-hour or day-to-day.
+Unfortunately, many new moms are on their own while they navigate this new and intimidating period of motherhood.

-The goal is for new moms to do something each day that is either useful, productive or fun.
+The goal is for new moms to do something each day that is either useful, nourishing, or fun.
 And hopefully having a daily touch point to accomplish will help stimulate you mentally, creatively and physically.

-Feel free to mix around the daily goals, repeat your favorites or skip any that don’t speak to you.
+Feel free to mix around the daily goals, repeat your favorites, or skip any that don’t speak to you.
 The whole plan is created to make your days a little lighter.
 So, follow it as long as it brings you joy.

 1 Week Postpartum: Enjoy your baby bubble